tianyipan123/RPMC_analysis/README.md

 - pandas = 1.3.5
 - matplotlib = 3.5.1

-**Note**: Higher versions of these packages might work well on this project, but is not guaranteed.
+**Note**: Higher versions of these packages might work well on this project, but are not guaranteed.